SM-SHIFAT/agro_vision/README.md

 <h1 align="center">🌾 Agro Vision</h1>

 Agro Vision is an innovative mobile application developed for the **NASA Space Apps Challenge**.
-Its mission is to empower **farmers** with advanced tools to manage their lands, stay updated with weather and natural disester, detect plant diseases, and spread awareness about agriculture through interactive learning.
+Its mission is to empower **farmers** with advanced tools to manage their lands, stay updated with weather and natural disaster, detect plant diseases, and spread awareness about agriculture through interactive learning.

 ---
 <p align="center">